 - Password-protected online repository of peer–reviewed example templates of required components of R01 (e.g., Facilities and Resources, Environment, Authentication of Biological Variables, Consultant Letters, Early Stage Investigator environment description), examples of successful Specific Aims pages

-- A specific PRIME Pilot grant funding will be made available through the CTSI
+- A dedicated PRIME pilot grant funding opportunity through the BU CTSI

 For information on the PRIME Program please contact email@example.com.